 When you’re weighing up ending your marriage it can be very helpful to examine where your beliefs about marriage and divorce came from and then to ask yourself if these beliefs hold true given your own personal, firsthand experience.
 And just as Ann did, look at how your own upbringing is influencing you.

-If you’re struggling with this decision, then my free audio program, “5 Ways To Know If Divorce Is Right For You” may help.
+If you’re struggling with this decision, then my free audio program, “What You Need To Know About Deciding To Divorce” may help.
 You can access the program here.